tbielander/xtract/README.md

 ### filter

 The **`filter`** consists of an `allowlist` and a `blocklist`.
-These lists consist of key-value pairs where the key is a string representing an XML element and the value is a list of strings that are allowed or blocked respectively.
-In addition to unique strings, you can also use regular expressions as values, although lookarounds are not possible.
+There are two variants of these lists: `exact` for filtering by exact matches and `regex` for filtering by regular expressions.
+Both the `exact` and the `regex` lists consist of key-value pairs where the key is a string representing an XML element and the value is a list of strings that are allowed or blocked respectively.
+The exact lists allow or block unique values, while the regex lists allow or block values that match the regex patterns.
+Please note that regular expressions with lookarounds are not supported.

-The allowlist and the blocklist may be empty.
+The allowlists and the blocklists may be empty.
 If non-empty their elements must be descendants of the aforementioned filter and split level element.
-In the example file the entries in the allowlist and in the blocklist define the values the subelements of the `invoice` element must have or must not have in order to pass the filter.
+In the example file the entries in the allowlists and in the blocklists define the values the subelements of the `invoice` element must have or must not have in order to pass the filter.
 The `invoice` elements that don't pass the filter will be collected in a special file whose prefix is defined in the `residue` field of the **`filter`**.

 ### split